Basic medicine and clinical medicine are terms that are often erroneously interchanged. However, there are many distinct differences between the two.

 - Research Curriculum-Critical Appraisal

-Once you master the basic medical subjects at Saba University, you will be eligible to apply to take the Step 1 of the United States Medical Licensing Examination (USMLE).
+Once you master the basic medical subjects at Saba, you will be eligible to apply to take the Step 1 of the United States Medical Licensing Examination (USMLE).
 The USMLE Step 1 exam is considered one of the most demanding professional licensing exams in the medical profession.

 Want to be completely prepared for your USMLE Step 1 exam?
 Saba’s USMLE Step 1 results are comparable to top medical programs in the USA.

-The USMLE Step 1 first-time pass rate at Saba stood at an impressive 99% between 2015 and 2019.
-The university is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO), making it the only Caribbean medical school held to high European standards.
+The USMLE Step 1 first-time pass rate at Saba stood at an impressive 99% between 2015 and 2020.
+The Institution is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO), making it the only Caribbean medical school held to high European standards.

-Click here to enroll on the MD program at Saba University.
+Click here to enroll on the MD program at Saba.

 What is clinical medicine?